younessassassi/machine-learning-udacity-capstone/README.md

 ### Statistics
 The statistics folder contains the statistic module with methods for optimizing a portfolio and visualizing portfolio and ticker stats.

-In order to optimize portfolio, change the start_date, end_date, investiment, symbols and weights then optimize to True.
+In order to optimize portfolio, change the start_date, end_date, investment, symbols and weights then optimize to True.
 The next step is to  navigate to the top level project directory (that contains this README) and type

 ```bash
 python -m statistics.start